Skip to main content

 1. Navigate to configuration settings in Hex

-• Go to Settings > Data sources > Semantic models
+• Go to Settings > Data sources > Semantic projects

 Set up a semantic model in Hex

-1. Configure your semantic model and generate API token
+1. Configure your semantic project and generate API token

 • Add a human-readable Name and Description

-• Select your semantic model Type and Data connection
+• Select your semantic project Type and Data connection

 Configure a semantic model in Hex